hfoffani/Advanced-Lane-Lines/writeup_report.md

 Although (or because) the pipeline is pretty straightforward this implementation has several issues:

-1. There are a lot of parameters to tune, lik sliding window size, color space thresholds, perspective transform polygone, etc.
+1. There are a lot of parameters to tune, like sliding window size, color space thresholds, perspective transform polygon, etc.
 1. It lacks of solid smoothing step.
 1. It depends too much in the ability to detect *both* lines lane.

 A better parameter tuning (maybe using some grid search technique) most probably will help dealing with different types of pavements or line painting.
 Also a good smoothing step would be able to cope with faint lines.
-However whenever a line is missing for a long section, say a hundred meters, this implementation will fail misserably.
+However whenever a line is missing for a long section, say a hundred meters, this implementation will fail miserably.